 - Digital Boards: Event announcements and seasonal messaging is used on a rotation of 6 digital billboards in the Hampton Roads area.
 These sit along the major highways in the region and are very visible.
 We are able to switch these out at any time during the year. - Static Boards: About a dozen static boards are used throughout the Mainland corridor.
-Boards that are facing southbound traffic are used to promote things to do in Corolla (i.e. horse tours, Whalehead, Historic Corolla Park).
+Boards that are facing southbound traffic are used to promote things to do in Corolla (i.e. horse tours, horse safety, Whalehead, Historic Jarvisburg Colored School, Historic Corolla Park).
 Boards that are facing northbound traffic are used to promote things on the Mainland or activities that visitors can do on future visits (i.e. CCRC, Weddings, Knotts Island, and Hunting).